Raingate/Texas-Cheat-Em/README.md

 # DouGod
-This is a course project of SJTU AI3617：Game Theory and Multi-agent Reinforce Learning.
+This is a course project of SJTU AI3617
-Group members include Jinhao feng, Mingyang Jiang,  Wenzhuo Zheng.
+Group members: Jinghao feng, Mingyang Jiang, Wenzhuo Zheng.